 - All ground-disturbing mechanical and all fuels projects will have a complete Class III cultural resource inventory conducted prior to implementation.
-All sites will be treated as Eligible for the National Register of Historic Places and impacts avoided through individual project design. - When in the vicinity of known cultural resources (i.e., archaeological site(s)), treatment boundaries would be designed to avoid all cultural resources and to avoid making the archaeological site more visually obvious. - Any cultural (historic/prehistoric site or object) or paleontological resource (fossil remains of plants or animals) discovered within the project areas that has not be determined to be previously documented and noted during project planning would immediately be reported to the Monument Manager and the Monument archeologist or their designee.
+All sites will be treated as Eligible for the National Register of Historic Places and impacts avoided through individual project design. - When in the vicinity of known cultural resources (i.e., archeological site(s)), treatment boundaries would be designed to avoid all cultural resources and to avoid making the archaeological site more visually obvious. - Any cultural (historic/prehistoric site or object) or paleontological resource (fossil remains of plants or animals) discovered within the project areas that has not be determined to be previously documented and noted during project planning would immediately be reported to the Monument Manager, Monument Superintendent (Superintendent) and the Monument archeologist or their designee.
 All operations in the immediate area of the discovery shall be suspended until written authorization to proceed is issued.
-An evaluation of the discovery shall be made by a qualified archeologist or paleontologist to determine appropriate actions to prevent the loss of scientifically significant cultural or paleontological values. - If any human remains, funerary objects, sacred objects, or objects of cultural patrimony as defined in the Native American Graves Protection and Repatriation Act (Public Law 101-601; 104 Stat.
-3048; 25 U.S.C.
-3001) are discovered, operations in the immediate area of the discovery would stop, the remains and objects would be protected, and the Monument Manager (or designee) and the Monument archeologist would be immediately notified.
-The immediate area of the discovery would be protected until notified by the Monument Manager (or designee) that operations may resume.
+An evaluation of the discovery shall be made by a qualified archeologist or paleontologist to determine appropriate actions to prevent the loss of scientifically significant cultural or paleontological values.